Located in Perth, Western Australia.

 Bridging the Gaps in Export, Education, Research, and Innovation.

-Matt Fewster’s journey began in metal fabrication, completing an apprenticeship with Minprovise before expanding into beverage manufacturing, where he built a business focused on direct-to-consumer sales, international trade, and market trends.
+Matt Fewster began his career in metal fabrication, later expanding into beverage manufacturing, where he gained expertise in direct-to-consumer sales, international trade, and market development.

-Already established in international honey exports, his travels led him to Saudi Arabia, where he identified major gaps in the Western Australian honey trade—a lack of education, marketing support, and product innovation tailored to each markets needs.
-Witnessing the dominance of bioactive Manuka honey, he saw Western Australia’s untapped potential in the premium honey market with the right education and streamlined supply chain options.
+Already active in global honey exports, his work took him to Saudi Arabia, where he identified key gaps in Western Australia’s honey industry, a lack of education, marketing support, and tailored product innovation.
+Observing the global dominance of Manuka honey, he recognised the untapped potential of Western Australia’s bioactive honeys when paired with education and efficient supply chains.

-Leveraging his years of experience in honey exports and international product sales, Matt founded Honey X—a brand designed to bridge these gaps by providing scalable, science-backed, and trade-driven solutions.
+Drawing on years of experience in exports and international sales, Matt founded Honey X, a business built to close these gaps through scalable, science-backed, and trade-focused solutions.

-Today, Honey X is focused on streamlining the buyer experience, bringing previous clients onto a user-friendly platform that simplifies learning, ordering, and international purchasing.
-This ensures that businesses of all sizes can seamlessly access harvest updates, accreditations, and market-specific marketing materials—all in one place.
-By tailoring resources to each market’s unique needs, Honey X is creating a smarter, more efficient way to trade premium Western Australian honey globally.
+Today, Honey X simplifies the buyer experience by providing a user-friendly platform for learning, ordering, and international procurement.
+This ensures businesses of all sizes can access harvest updates, certifications, and market-ready sales materials in one place.
+By tailoring resources to each region’s needs, Honey X creates a smarter, more efficient way to trade premium Western Australian honey worldwide.

 A man sitting on a pallet in a warehouse.